 5. Google Analytics — Site Speed Suggestions

-Another tool by Google is a game-changer for websites with slow load time.
-Although it shows the PageSpeed Insights score, you can get a better idea of the user experience by showing the analytics differently.
+Another Google tool is a game-changer for websites with slow load times.
+Although it shows the PageSpeed Insights score, you can better understand the user experience by showing the analytics differently.

 Google Analytics lists the average page load time and shows the web pages that need immediate optimisation and the ones that perform the best.
 Knowing the highly visited web pages will help analyse the factors that may help improve the conversion rates of the rest.